The conjugacy problem for UPG elements of $Out(F_n)$: Special free factor systems

 After replacing $\sigma$ with $f^m_\#(\sigma)$ for some $m \ge 0$, we may assume by \cite[Lemma 4.25]{fh:recognition} that $\sigma$ is completely split.
 Lemma~\ref{not crossed} implies that if $\sigma$ is not contained in $K_0$ then, up to reversal of orientation, some term in the complete splitting of $\sigma$ is an edge $E \in \E_f$.
 In this case, $\sigma$ grows at least as fast as $E$ does.
 If $f(E) = E\cdot u$ then the length of $f_\#^k(u)$ goes to infinity with $k$ and so the length of $f_\#^k(E)$ grows faster than any linear function.
 This proves that $K_0$ contains every circuit that grows at most linearly so $\F_0(\phi) \sqsubset \F(K_0, G)$.
 This completes the proof of (1).

 For the remainder of the proof we may assume that $j \ge 1$.
-For $E_j \in \E_f$, the terms in the complete splitting of $f(E_j)$, other than $E_j$ itself, are exceptional paths, Nielsen paths and single edges $E_i$ or $\bar E_i$ with $E_i < E_j$.
+For $E_j \in \E_f$, the terms in the complete splitting of $f(E_j)$, other than $E_j$ itself, are exceptional paths, Nielsen paths and single edges $E_i$ or $\bar E_i$ that are either linear or satisfy $E_i < E_j$.
 Lemma~\ref{not crossed} implies that the exceptional paths and Nielsen paths are contained in $K_0$.
 The single edge terms other than $E_j$ are contained in $K_{j-1}$ by construction.
 Thus $f(E_j) \subset K_j$ and $K_j$ is $f$-invariant.
 This proves (2).

 The terminal endpoint of each $E_j \in \E_f$ is contained in a non-contractible component of $K_{j-1}$ because $f(E_j) = E_j u_j$ for a non-trivial closed path $u_j \subset K_{j-1}$.
 If $E_j \in \E^*_f$ with initial vertex $v_j$ then the component of $K_{j-1}$ that contains $v_j$ is a contractible component of $\Fix(f)$.
 In this case every line in $K_j$ is contained in $K_{j-1}$ so $ \F(K_j,G) = \F(K_{j-1},G)$.
 Otherwise, $v_j$ is contained in a non-contractible component of $K_{j-1}$ so $\F(K_{j-1},G) \sqsubset \F(K_j,G)$ is a proper inclusion.
 Obviously $K_j$ is obtained from $K_{j-1}$ by adding a single edge. \end{proof}